-The issue of permits to residents and school staff exempt from the restrictions has gone smoothly and there have been very few operational issues.
-The web portals setup for applications are functioning well.
+The issue of permits to residents and school staff exempt from the restrictions was deployed smoothly and there have been very few operational issues.
+The web portals used for processing applications are functioning well.

-An on-going review of any potential parking and traffic issues caused by displaced drop off and pick up of pupils / students is being undertaken on neighbouring roads surrounding the restricted streets.
+A review is being undertaken of any potential parking and traffic issues caused by displaced drop off and pick up of pupils / students on neighbouring roads surrounding the restricted streets.
 This is a known potential consequence of school street schemes and will be regularly monitored.